HusseinHamdy/Pizza-Sales-Dashboard/README.md

 Data Collection:

--The sales data is initially collected in an Excel dataset, which includes information like order details (pizza type, quantity, and price), and sales metrics (total revenue).
+- The sales data is initially collected in an Excel dataset, which includes information like order details (pizza type, quantity, and price), and sales metrics (total revenue).
--This data is then integrated into SQL Server for better storage, scalability, and performance.
+- This data is then integrated into SQL Server for better storage, scalability, and performance.
 SQL Server serves as the centralized database, managing large volumes of data efficiently.